clojure-emacs/enrich-classpath/README.md

 ## Troubleshooting

-If this program is not behaving as it should, you can debug it in isolation with the following command:
+If this program is not behaving as it should, you can debug it in isolation by prefixing `DEBUG=true` to its invocation:

 ```
-DEBUG=true lein with-profile +repl deps
+# Per Makefile linked to above
+DEBUG=true make lein-repl
 ```

 The following entries can be possibly logged: